River City Roots Fest

 • Zero Waste Vendors: All food vendors are required to be part of our Zero Waste Vendor Program.
 All vendors will NOT use any plastic, single-use glass, or Styrofoam food service ware.
 All containers, drinks, and utensils are recyclable or compostable.
 If you stop by a vendor, thank them for their actions to go green.

 • Stainless Steel Tumblers and Roots Fest Cups: By popular demand, the River City Roots Festival stainless steel tumblers are back this year, to be used and reused throughout the weekend and beyond.
 These tumblers tend to sell out fast, so snag one before they’re gone!
-To make sustainable sipping even better, if you bought a tumbler or plastic Roots Fest cup at festivals past, bring it to this year’s Roots for all your beverage needs.
+To make sustainable sipping even better, if you bought a Roots Fest cup at festivals past, bring it to this year’s Roots for all your beverage needs.

 • Bike Valet: In our opinion, biking to Roots demands VIP treatment!
 To that end, Missoula In Motion and Green Team volunteers will again offer a bicycle valet parking service.
 If you bike to the festival, simply ride up to the secured area located on the Higgins end of the Art Show and let our volunteers do the rest.
 The Bike Valet will be available from 6pm – 10:30pm both nights of the Festival.
 If you choose to use your own bike parking arrangements, please only lock up to designated bike racks to avoid chaining up to trees.
 By riding and parking your bike responsibly, you help reduce carbon emissions, improve traffic flow, and protect our urban forests.